• Skip to primary navigation

 • Pour into 8x8 pan and use a spatula to spread evenly to the edges.
 Batter will be thick.

-• Bake for 20-22 minutes, or until a toothpick comes out clean (or with crumbs, not batter).
+• Bake for about 20-22 minutes, or until bars pop back when gently pressed in the center.
 Allow to cool completely before frosting.

 • Whisk confectioner's sugar in a bowl.
 Add cooled butter, vanilla, and 2 tablespoons of milk.
 Beat until light and fluffy, about 2 to 3 minutes.
 Add more milk if needed, 1 tablespoon at a time until desired texture is reached.